brylevkirill/notes/interesting recent papers.md

 >	"Bellman residuals are prevalent in Approximate Dynamic Programming.
 Notably, value iteration minimizes such a residual using a fixed-point approach and policy iteration minimizes it with a Newton descent.
 On another hand, maximizing the mean value is prevalent in policy search approaches."
 >	"As Bellman residual minimization methods are naturally value-based and mean value maximization approaches policy-based, we introduced a policy-based residual minimization algorithm in order to study both optimization problems together.
 For the introduced residual method, we proved a proxy bound, better than value-based residual minimization.
 The different nature of the bounds made the comparison difficult, but both involve the same concentrability coefficient, a term often underestimated in RL bounds.
 Therefore, we compared both approaches empirically on a set of randomly generated Garnets, the study being designed to quantify the influence of this concentrability coefficient.
 From these experiments, it appears that the Bellman residual is a good proxy for the error (the distance to the optimal value function) only if, luckily, the concentrability coefficient is small for the considered MDP and the distribution of interest, or one can afford a change of measure for the optimization problem, such that the sampling distribution is close to the ideal one."

+#### ["Bayesian Policy Gradients via Alpha Divergence Dropout Inference"](https://arxiv.org/abs/1712.02037) Henderson, Doan, Islam, Meger
+  `α-BNN` `Q-learning` `continuous control`
+>	"Policy gradient methods have had great success in solving continuous control tasks, yet the stochastic nature of such problems makes deterministic value estimation difficult.
+We propose an approach which instead estimates a distribution by fitting the value function with a Bayesian Neural Network.
+We optimize an α-divergence objective with Bayesian dropout approximation to learn and estimate this distribution.
+We show that using the Monte Carlo posterior mean of the Bayesian value function distribution, rather than a deterministic network, improves stability and performance of policy gradient methods (TRPO, PPO and DDPG) in continuous control MuJoCo simulations."
+>	"We build off of work in Bayesian Neural Networks and distributional perspectives in uncertain value functions to demonstrate an extension which can successfully be leveraged in continuous control domains with dropout uncertainty estimates."
+>	"We find large improvements in Proximal Policy Optimization from using the posterior mean.
+We suspect that these improvements are partially due to the added exploration, aiding the on-policy and adaptive nature of PPO, during early stages of learning where the uncertainty distribution is large.
+This is backed by ablation analysis where we find that PPO in the Half-Cheetah environment sees larger improvements from a higher dropout rate (presumably yielding slightly more exploratory value estimates)."
+>	"We found that the Q-value estimates in DDPG were much lower than in the baseline version.
+We believe this is due to a variance reduction property as in Double-DQN.
+While in Double-DQN, two function approximators are used for the Q-value function, using dropout effectively creates a parallel to Double-DQN where many different approximators are used from the same set of network weights."

 #### ["Distributional Reinforcement Learning with Quantile Regression"](https://arxiv.org/abs/1710.10044) Dabney, Rowland, Bellemare, Munos
   `QR-DQN` `Q-learning`
 >	"One of the theoretical contributions of the C51 work was a proof that the distributional Bellman operator is a contraction in a maximal form of the Wasserstein metric between probability distributions.
 In this context, the Wasserstein metric is particularly interesting because it does not suffer from disjoint-support issues which arise when performing Bellman updates.
 Unfortunately, this result does not directly lead to a practical algorithm: the Wasserstein metric, viewed as a loss, cannot generally be minimized using stochastic gradient methods.
 This negative result left open the question as to whether it is possible to devise an online distributional reinforcement learning algorithm which takes advantage of the contraction result.
 Instead, the C51 algorithm first performs a heuristic projection step, followed by the minimization of a KL divergence between projected Bellman update and prediction.
 The work therefore leaves a theory-practice gap in our understanding of distributional reinforcement learning, which makes it difficult to explain the good performance of C51.
 Thus, the existence of a distributional algorithm that operates end-to-end on the Wasserstein metric remains an open question."